jk619/meridianbias/README.md

 ### __NOTE__:

 If you are not using ToolboxToolbox and don't want to manually download all the necessary dependencies, the do_0_check_dependencies.m can do it for you.
 Necessary files are going to be download to the "utils" folder in the directory of this repository.
-The size of the "utils" fodler is 13.9 MB.
+The size of the "utils" folder is 13.9 MB.

 ## **Running the code:**